 Intensive outpatient or supportive outpatient level of care

 Eligible for in-house funding (TAIP Eligible)

 The purpose of Supportive Outpatient (SOP) is to provide clients identified with some substance abuse characteristics the skills to remain sober.
 SOP services generally range between 3 and 6 months and are a minimum of 2 hours a week.
 Clients who attend SOP are generally required to participate in aftercare upon completion.

 This program is designed to provide clients who are identified through the assessment process with poor problem solving skills the necessary skills in identifying, planning, and implementing effective problem solving techniques.
-Clients will learn a 5 step strategy to problem solving and have opportunities to practice the skill through role play and homework assignments.
-Clients are required to attend 12 hours of group across 6 sessions.
+Clients learn strategies to problem solving and have opportunities to practice skills through role play and homework assignments.
+Clients are required to attend 8 hours of group.

 This program is a nationally recognized program designed for moderate to high risk offenders who engage in high risk criminal behavior as identified through a structured risk assessment.
 T4C is 25 sessions held for 1½ hours each that focus on addressing criminal thinking, teaching prosocial skill sets, and focusing on problem solving.